 I read this book shortly after that recommendation, and my only regret was not reading it sooner.
 It really is the best book for new managers to start with, and even veteran managers can learn a thing or two from it.

-Today, we share some of my favorite lessons from the book, so hopefully you’ll be convinced to pick up a copy to read for you or a fellow manager.
+Today, we share some of my favorite lessons from the book by sharing our favorite quotes from High Output Management, so hopefully you'll be convinced to pick up a copy to read for you or a fellow manager and can put more of his great ideas into practice.

 The following Andy Grove quotes are my favorites from the book, which has a lot of depth and ideas well worth learning for any manager.

-Use these invaluable pieces of wisdom to become both a better leader and manager:
+Use these invaluable pieces of wisdom to become both a better leader and manager, and find out how you can go deeper on these concepts:

 1) You can be a great manager regardless of your situation.